Here’s how we’re changing fertility care

 You’ve probably heard about the importance of folate to support fetal neural tube development.
 It’s a biggie, and because the neural tube starts forming early on in pregnancy, it’s recommended that you start supplementing a few months before you start trying so that there’s enough time to get your blood folate concentration up.

 Folate (A.K.A.
 Vitamin B9) comes in a few different forms.
 You’ll often see Folic Acid in supplements or fortified foods like bread and cereal.
 Folic Acid needs to be processed by the body into a usable form, and it’s our MTHFR gene that takes care of that with an enzyme it produces.
 However, a large percentage of the population has MTHFR gene variants, some of which make processing Folic Acid less efficient.
-An easy solution?
-Opt for L-5-methyl-tetrahydrofolate (5-MTHF) instead, which is the active form of folate that’s ready for your body to use.
-In studies measuring blood folate levels, 5-MTHF has shown to convert to a higher folate concentration in plasma than other forms—that’s why it’s our go-to across all our prenatals.
+To cover all your bases, our supplements include both Folic Acid and L-5-methyl-tetrahydrofolate (5-MTHF), which is the active form of folate that’s ready for your body to use.
+In studies measuring blood folate levels, 5-MTHF has shown to convert to a higher folate concentration in plasma than other forms, so you can be confident you're getting enough of the good stuff.

 Ferrous Fumarate/Ferric Iron/Iron Chelate vs. Ferrous Bisglycinate Chelate

 It’s common to find higher doses of cheaper, less bioavailable forms of iron in prenatals (these include Ferrous Fumarate, Ferric Iron and Iron Chelate).
 And unfortunately, that’s what gives iron a bad rep for constipation and nausea.
 To save your stomach and boost the benefits, we pack our prenatals with the gentler and more bioavailable form of Iron called Ferrous Bisglycinate Chelate.